kilojoules/windIO/docs/source/how_to_build_a_turbine_model.rst

 Environment
 -----------
-The `environment` section of the turbine YAML file provides detailed specifications for the environmental conditions and parameters faced by the wind turbine.
+The :code:`environment` section of the turbine YAML file provides detailed specifications for the environmental conditions and parameters faced by the wind turbine.
 The details of each field are discussed in the page :doc:`detailed_turbine_documentation`.
-An example of the `environment` section of the IEA-15MW turbine is shown below.
+An example of the :code:`environment` section of the IEA-15MW turbine is shown below.

 .. literalinclude:: ../../windIO/examples/turbine/IEA-15-240-RWT.yaml
     :language: yaml